Corporate wellness retreat gifts arranged to showcase high-impact wellness products

 What is the ideal team size for these activities?

-Most games work best with groups of 5 to 15 people.
-Smaller groups feel forced.
-Larger groups (over 20) become chaotic.
-For large organizations, divide participants into smaller, rotating pods.
+Most games work well with groups of 5 to 15 people.
+Smaller groups can feel awkward, and groups larger than 20 can get overwhelming.
+For bigger teams, split people into smaller, rotating groups.

 What platforms are best suited for running these games?

-Any existing workplace messaging platform (Slack, Teams, Google Chat) works.
-The key is using a tool where the team already communicates daily, eliminating the need to download a separate application.
+Any workplace messaging platform like Slack, Teams, or Google Chat will do.
+The important part is using a tool your team already uses daily, so there's no need to add another app.